-Clinical audit is 'a quality improvement cycle that involves measurement of the effectiveness of healthcare against agreed and proven standards for high quality, and taking action to bring practice in line with these standards so as to improve the quality of care and health outcomes.(1)
+Audit is a quality improvement cycle that involves measurement of the effectiveness of healthcare against agreed and proven standards for high quality, and taking action to bring practice in line with these standards so as to improve the quality of care and health outcomes.
+Best practice in clinical audit.

 - Fellows and members may choose to undertake local re-audits after participating in a national project.
 One CPD credit is awarded for each hour taken to complete an audit, an additional credit can be claimed for completing a reflective learning record and a further credit is available for completing an impact record.
 Note, within each radiotherapy centre, there is usually an Audit Lead who liaises with the RCR.